zio/zio-cache/docs/about/contributing.md

 git commit -am "merged upstream changes"
 ```

-At this point, you should re-run all tests to make sure everything is passing:
+Before you push your commit, you should re-run all tests to make sure everything is passing:

 ```bash
 # If you are already in a SBT session you can type only 'test'